rashmi-shree/gpt-netflix/README.md

     --> if the user is not logged in redirect/ browse to login page and vice versa --> never use string always put them in constants
 --> creating custom hooks
+--> GPT search feature
+--> multi language
+--> responsive
+--> all secret information keep it in .env file